API Advanced Filtering

 $like Contains or matches pattern (use * as wildcards) client_name$like:*Acme*

-$in Matches any value in a comma-separated list client_id$in:CLT1,CLT2,CLT3
+$in Matches any value in a comma-separated list.
+Supports null to match unset/NULL properties. client_id$in:CLT1,CLT2,CLT3

 $contains Array contains the given value user_id$contains:USR1